 We have had instances where only parent can attend, but we also have instances where both parents attended with their infant each time.
 Importantly, the Church emphasises the shared journey, faith formation and community building, more so than the Rite of Baptism itself, important as it is.

-We encourage Godparents to attend at least the fourth and fifth sessions, when we cover content that includes becoming a Godfamily, Making God visible, Christian parenthood as a vocation, the role of Godparents and community in your child’s faith formation, as well as the practical aspects of what to expect during the Rite of Baptism.
+We encourage Godparents to attend at least the fourth session, when we cover content that includes becoming a Godfamily, Making God visible, Christian parenthood as a vocation, the role of Godparents and community in your child’s faith formation, as well as the practical aspects of what to expect during the Rite of Baptism.

 The role of a Godparent is very valuable in the Christian formation of a Baptised child.